Many years ago we were captivated by a pair of beautiful amber eyes......the only trouble was, they were attached to the naughtiest dog on the planet!

 Over the years, through educating ourselves as to what made him tick and how to fix him, we learned a whole bunch about dogs in general, and this spurred (Aunty) Penny in particular, on to study more formally on this fascinating subject, and she became a canine behavior counselor.

-We moved to America in 2006, and after a few years of pretty much full time volunteering with local shelters and rescues, we realized our dream of owning an off leash rehabilitation ranch where dogs could come to get in touch with nature, and their primal selves, and where we could fine-tune our concept of utilizing calm, exceptional dogs to vicariously teach problem dogs a better way.
+We moved to America in 2006, and soon realized our dream of owning an off leash rehabilitation ranch where dogs could come to get in touch with nature, their primal selves, and be given time and distance to think and breathe, surely the most valuable tools in the rehab process.
+It was also where we fine-tuned our concept of utilizing calm, exceptional dogs to vicariously teach problem dogs a better way.

-Our work involves behavioral rehabilitation for dogs with socialization issues, separation anxiety, aggressions and also fear and anxiety disorders.
+Our work involves behavioral rehabilitation for dogs with socialization issues, separation anxiety, aggression and also fear and anxiety disorders.
 The staff dogs are with us every step of the way; they guide our steps and help in the decision making process.
 The practice of dog listening is all about paying attention to the dog and what he or she needs in any moment, then reacting to it, or not, as the case may be, in the most appropriate way possible.
-Relationship is everything.

 The Ministry of Dog was started as a celebration of our relationship with dogs, the benefits that they bring to our lives and the joy that we receive from them every day.
 It also helps us to fund our various community projects but in a fun and unique way.
-We hope that you will join us on this exciting journey and help us to change the lives of dogs everywhere....one dog at a time!
+We publish books to inform and educate dog owners and to fund our charitable projects.